yigitm/css-linter/README.md

 #### - DRY (Dont Repeat Yourself) Violation

-This lint is checks the <b>DRY</b> rule violations.
+This lint is checks the DRY rule violations.
 It displays a warning message.

 ```
 # bad